-"In my experience, freeness is best maximized by using well-retted linen, letting the microbes do the work instead of relying entirely on a stamper mill or beater."
+"In my experience,

+freeness is best

+maximized by using wellretted linen, letting the

+microbes

+do the work instead of

+relying entirely on a

+stamper mill or beater."

-possible to break and beat the new linen cuttings without retting, the resulting furnish is very "wet" (i.e., low freeness) resulting in dimensionally unstable sheets that shrink as they dry, thereby smoothing and obfuscating the felt hair marks.
-(Cotton linter beats quickly and can be made free, but I find it too weak to gelatin size without tearing; besides, my target 16th century-style papers did not typically contain cotton).
+without retting, the resulting furnish is very "wet" (i.e., low freeness) resulting in dimensionally unstable sheets that shrink as they dry, thereby smoothing and obfuscating the felt hair marks.
+Cotton linter beats quickly and can be made free, but I find it too weak to size using gelatin without tearing; besides, my target 16th century-style papers did not typically contain cotton.

-Freeness maximizes cinquecento sheet production by virtue of the speed at which it drains during sheet formation.
+Freeness maximizes Cinquecento sheet production by virtue of the speed at which it drains during sheet formation.
 As previously mentioned, a free furnish also preserves the textural fidelity of the felt fibers in the dried paper surface.
 Further textural variations depend upon whether or not sheets are dried in spurs.
 The sheets in a spur constrain one another during drying, reducing texture, whereas individually air-dried sheets, free to move, show an abundance of texture.
-The example above (pp 97) shows two sheets from the same post: a spur-dried (constrained) sheet (left) compared to a single (unconstrained) sheet (right).
+The example on page 97 shows two sheets from the same post: a spur-dried (constrained) sheet (left) compared to a single (unconstrained) sheet (right).